Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Canonical Parametric Meta-Analysis

 The conditional distribution $\beta \mid \Hat{\alpha} = \Hat{\alpha}_0$, which can be used for empirical Bayes prediction and inference, follows directly as

 Above, the prediction for $\beta_0$ is shrunk towards $\mu_{\beta}$; the amount of shrinkage depends on $\sigma^2$ (i.e., the sampling variability of $\Hat{\alpha}$).
-This shrinkage approach to prediction is applied, among others, in \textcite{gail2000meta, korn2005assessing} and is appropriate if the new trial and the trials in the meta-analysis are sampled independently from the same population of trials (i.e., from $P^F_0$) and the parametric assumptions hold.
+This shrinkage approach to prediction is applied, among others, in \textcite{gail2000meta, korn2005assessing} and is appropriate if the new trial and the trials in the meta-analysis are sampled independently from the same population of trials.

 \begin{remark} For a new trial $j = 0$, we could consider $\alpha_0$ as fixed and assume that the conditional distribution of $\beta_0 \mid \alpha_0$ is the same for the new trial and the trials in the meta-analysis.
 The shrinkage present in (\ref{eq:empirical-bayes-prediction}) is then not appropriate anymore because $(\alpha_0, \beta_0)'$ is not sampled from the distribution of $(\alpha, \beta)$ implied by $P^F_0$.
 Instead, we start from the following conditional distribution with $\alpha$ known: